 Social safety nets

-There is no gender discrimination in education.
-On the contrary, the proportion of Qatari women enrolled in secondary and tertiary levels of education exceeds that of men.
-More importantly, about two out of every three students enrolled at the tertiary level are females.
+Qatari women outperform men in education.
+The proportion of Qatari women enrolled in secondary and tertiary education exceeds that of men.
+About two of every three students enrolled at the tertiary level are female.
 Many factors explain this phenomenon.
-First, a significantly higher percentage of male students are allowed by their parents to pursue their studies outside the country.
-Second, staying in the education system may also be a way to avoid undesirable and early marriage, which is increasingly perceived by educated women as the end of personal freedom.
-Men, however, apart from having comparatively lower levels of college preparatory skills, are more likely to join the public sector, which requires only a secondary school diploma.
-Gender-segregated education may have boosted female educational enrollment at all levels as well, as some parents would not have allowed their children to enroll in coeducational institutions.
-While Qatar University remains gender-segregated, the new foreign campuses in Education City are coeducational.
-However, enrollment of Qatari nationals at all branch campuses is a fraction of the total enrollment of Qatari nationals at Qatar University.
+First, a significantly higher percentage of male students than female students are allowed by their parents to pursue studies outside the country.
+Second, staying in the education system may also be a way to avoid early, undesirable marriage, which is increasingly perceived by educated women as the end of personal freedom.
+Men are more likely to take jobs in the public sector, which require only a secondary school diploma.
+Gender-segregated education may also have boosted female enrollment rates at all levels, because some parents would not have allowed their children to enroll in coeducational institutions.
+While Qatar University remains gender-segregated, the foreign branch campuses in Education City are coeducational.
+However, the share of Qatari nationals enrolling at all of these branch campuses combined is a fraction of the share enrolling at Qatar University.

-While most of the gender discrimination is rooted in culture, discrimination based on nationality and citizenship status is legally sanctioned and actively encouraged.
-In accordance with the Qatarization policy, companies operating in the country are obliged to recruit nationals to meet government targets, although these targets are rarely met in practice.
-While the kafala system has been virtually dismantled in the last few years, restrictions and discrimination against migrant workers are still widespread.
+Although most gender discrimination is rooted in culture, discrimination based on nationality and citizenship status is legally sanctioned and actively encouraged.
+As part of the “Qatarization” push, companies operating in the country are required to recruit nationals in order to meet government targets, although these targets are rarely met.
+While the kafala system has been virtually dismantled over the last few years, restrictions and discrimination against migrant workers remain widespread.

 Equal opportunity